 x icon to remove it.

 You can remove all your filters by hitting the

 Esc key on your keyboard or by selecting

 Clear all filters in the filters menu that shows up when you're using multiple filters.

 We also allow you to add filters without clicking on any specific metric in the dashboard.
 Click on the "Filter" button on the top right of your dashboard to start adding filters.
 Using the "Filter" menu makes filtering even more powerful:

 You can search for any metric such as a particular country, referral source or page on your site.
 Start typing to discover the specific page (or another metric) you're looking for.
 No need to scroll through the long list of countries or pages.

-You can exclude specific segments of traffic and only display the traffic that is not part of the excluded segment.
+You can exclude specific segments of traffic and only display the traffic that isn't part of the excluded segment.
 You can, for instance, exclude traffic from the United States so your dashboard only shows the visitors that aren't based in the USA.

 Click on the "Filter" button, then select "Country" as your metric, choose "Is Not" and then select (or type) the name of the country you want to exclude.
 You can do the same for referral sources or any of the other metrics.

-Want to group all of your blog posts and analyze the traffic to the blog separately from the rest of your site?
+Want to group all your blog posts and analyze the traffic to the blog separately from the rest of your site?
 Or exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?

 When searching for pages, you can use double asterisks to match any character (e.g.